Inference on inner galaxy structure via gravitational waves from supermassive binaries: Binary Hardening by Three-body Scattering

-In galactic centers, SMBHBs form within a background of stars and particle dark matter, once their separation falls below the influence radius, $r_i$.
-This radius is defined as the distance at which the total enclosed mass of stars and dark matter equals twice the mass of the SMBHB~\cite{Frank:1976uy}.
-Given their substantial mass disparity with the SMBHB, both stars and dark matter particles act effectively as test particles.
-Each may undergo multiple gravitational encounters with one of the black holes (BHs) until it gains sufficient kinetic energy to be ejected.
-This three-body slingshot process becomes efficient as the semi-major axis $a$ approaches the hardening radius, defined as $a_h \equiv r_i q/(4(1+q)^2)$~\cite{Quinlan:1996vp}.
-The rate of orbital hardening due to three-body scattering (3BS), averaged over a background of particles with matter density $\rho$ and velocity dispersion $\sigma$, is given by~\cite{Quinlan:1996vp}: \be \frac{\d a}{\d t}\Big{|}_{\text{3BS}} = -H G\frac{\rho}{\sigma} a^2, \ee where $H$ is a dimensionless coefficient typically ranging from $15$ to $20$, as observed in scattering simulations~\cite{Quinlan:1996vp}.
-It is important to note that three-body scattering is fundamentally distinct from two-body dynamical friction~\cite{Chandrasekhar:1943ys,Ghoshal:2023fhh,Shen:2023pan,Aghaie:2023lan,Hu:2023oiu} and becomes more dominant after entering the hardening radius.
+In galactic centres, SMBHBs form within a background of stars and particle dark matter, once their separation falls below the influence radius $r_i$.
+This radius is defined as the distance at which the total enclosed mass of stars and dark matter is twice the mass of the SMBHB~\cite{Frank:1976uy}.
+Given the extreme mass ratio between the SMBHB and the stars and dark matter, both act effectively as test particles.
+Each may undergo several gravitational encounters with one of the black holes (BHs) until it gains sufficient kinetic energy to be ejected.
+This three-body slingshot process becomes efficient as the semimajor axis $a$ approaches the hardening radius, defined as $a_h \equiv r_i q/(4(1+q)^2)$~\cite{Quinlan:1996vp}.
+The rate of orbital hardening due to three-body scattering, averaged over a background of particles with matter density $\rho$ and velocity dispersion $\sigma$, is given by~\cite{Quinlan:1996vp}: \be \frac{\d a}{\d t}\Big{|}_{\text{3BS}} = -H G\frac{\rho}{\sigma} a^2, \ee where $H$ is a dimensionless coefficient typically ranging from $15$ to $20$, as observed in scattering simulations~\cite{Quinlan:1996vp}.
+It is important to note that three-body scattering is fundamentally distinct from two-body dynamical friction~\cite{Chandrasekhar:1943ys} and becomes more dominant within the hardening radius.
 Assuming a constant $\rho/\sigma$ ratio over time, the spectral evolution for circular orbits follows $h_c \propto f$.
 Note that three-body scatterings tend to increase the eccentricity on average~\cite{Quinlan:1996vp}, in contrast to the effects of GW emission.

-Historically, the three-body slingshot process was thought to stall orbital evolution by ejecting background stars and depleting the loss cone, a region of phase space consisting of low angular momentum orbits that bring stars close enough for strong interactions with the binary.
+Historically, the three-body slingshot process was thought to stall orbital evolution by ejecting background stars and depleting the loss cone, a region of phase space consisting of low-angular-momentum orbits in which stars are close enough for strong interactions with the binary.
 This led to what is known as the final parsec problem~\cite{Begelman:1980vb}.
-However, N-body simulations~\cite{Khan:2011gi,Preto:2011gu,Khan:2012fp} have shown that merger-induced triaxiality can efficiently repopulate the loss cone~\cite{Merritt:2003pf}.
+However, $N$-body simulations~\cite{Khan:2011gi,Preto:2011gu,Khan:2012fp} have shown that merger-induced triaxiality can efficiently repopulate the loss cone~\cite{Merritt:2003pf}.